ddbaumann/les-houches/README.md

 # Les Houches Lectures
 ## Description
-This page contains material supporting my lectures at the UNIVERSE+ School: Exploring Positive Geometry.
-The draft textbook on which the lectures are based is work in progress with Austin Joyce.
+This page contains material supporting my lectures at the [*UNIVERSE+ School: Exploring Positive Geometry*](https://www.houches-school-physics.com/program/program-2026/doctoral-training-universe-school-exploring-positive-geometry-1662779.kjsp).
+The lectures are based in part on notes written together with Austin Joyce.
 ## Outline
 1. Motivation
 2. Wavefunction of the Universe